-- d.
-The student's statement describing how and why his/her interest in eye research developed, personal involvement to date if any, explanation and purpose of proposed research (include why you are doing this project and what is the rationale for the research) and his/her role and approach in the proposed research, and impact expected on future career opportunities.
-One-page limit and font size 10-point or higher. - e.
-The primary mentor's two-page statement.
-Page 1: detailed statement describing the proposed research and objectives to be pursued.
-References should be included on Page 1.
-Page 2: detailed description of: (1) the role of the student in the proposed research; (2) student work environment and structure of research team; (3) mentorship plan; and (4) what the student will learn from the experience.
-Limit to two (2) pages.
-Font size 10-point or higher. - f.
-Institution's IRS 501c(3) Letter of Determination or other Federal determination letter and Federal Employment Identification Number.
+- c.
+The Chair's statement on the value of the research fellowship to the department and the student and the strength of the mentor's proposed research and objectives.
+Statement must be on letterhead, signed, in PDF, and addressed to "RPB Review Committees."
+Limit to three (3) pages and font size 10-point or higher. - d.
+The student's statement, in PDF, describing how and why his/her interest in eye research developed, personal involvement to date if any, explanation and purpose of proposed research (include why you are doing this project and what is the rationale for the research) and his/her role and approach in the proposed research, and impact expected on future career opportunities.
+One-page limit and font size 10-point or higher. - a.
+The primary mentor's two-page statement, in PDF.
+This statement should include the overall objectives of the project, including the following information about the research proposal: 1) Specific aim statement; 2) hypothesis statement; 3) methods (paragraph); 4) student role in research (paragraph); 5) work environment and structure of the research team (paragraph); and 6) what the student will learn/improve (list or paragraph) - Limit to two (2) pages.
+Font size 10-point or higher References should be included on Page 1. - b.
+Institution's IRS 501c(3) Letter of Determination or other Federal determination letter and Federal Employment Identification Number, in PDF.